Alter-1/WireZeroCopy/README.md

 and WireZ.h instead of Wire.h

 # Benefits:
-* up to 255 bytes max transfer length with user-specified buffer
+* up to 255 bytes max transfer length with user-specified buffer (against standard 32 bytes)
 * memory usage reduced to user buffer size + 2x32 default built-in buffers (can be reduced to 2x4)
 * no additional memory copy operations